-"Rule of law," especially in the absence of justice, is a very suspicious statement.
-It means that the state is more committed to protecting the status quo and the property than it is to citizens, which the president reminded us when he promised to revive death sentences for anyone found guilty of sabotaging the railway.
+"Rule of law," especially in the absence of a commitment justice, is a very suspicious statement.
+It means that the state is more committed to protecting the status quo and property than it is to citizens, which the president reminded us when he promised to revive death sentences for anyone found guilty of sabotaging the railway.

 All these problems point to the continued supremacy of a business plan drawn up in the boardroom over a constitution which was negotiated through popular consultation and ratified by a referendum.
 Mugo Kibati, the former director of the Vison 2030 secretariat, affirmed this anomaly in a discussion of the SGR on CitizenTV, where he said: "Whatever the political positions of the day, business sense will prevail and will take the day."

 Kenya is not a business.
 It is a nation of people who are supreme over any other "development" project.
 For this reason, we must do away with Vision 2030.
 We the Kenyan people are the ones who hire our leaders.
 We cannot be dictated to by our employees' business plan.